Here are some helpful tips that I would have loved to read before making the voyage and lots of stressful decisions….

 You will have to decide what to keep or ship.
 Shipping is very expensive.
 And once your stuff arrives, you may be charged crazy taxes.
 Making it questionable what is worth shipping.

-For us, shipping cars would have been senseless (even though I miss our VW and my little red sporty girl.)
+For us, shipping cars would have been senseless (even though I miss our VW and my little red sports car.)
 The taxes and shipping would have been outrageous.
 And buying a car here isn’t that hard.
 If you want to get used ones there are sites for that, like http://www.halooglasi.com/.

-I posted a question about shipping stuff to Serbia, I got this message in return.
-I just copy and pasted it as all the info may be helpful.
+I posted a question about shipping stuff to Serbia, and I got this message in return.
+I just copied and pasted it as all the info may be helpful.

 *****With reference to your post on Belgrade Foreign Visitors Club please find below more details on the import of households in Serbia.

-If you are returning Serbian citizen you have right to apply for Repatriation Certificate which will allow you to import used households up to the value of EUR 5000.
+If you are returning Serbian citizen you have the right to apply for a Repatriation Certificate which will allow you to import used households up to the value of EUR 5000.
 In order to qualify for this exemption you will need to prove that you have worked minimum 2 years without any gaps abroad.
-You can contact nearest Serbian embassy for more details and cost of Repatriation Certificate.
+You can contact the nearest Serbian embassy for more details and the cost of the Repatriation Certificate.

-You will need to create valued list of goods in Serbian with the values.
+You will need to create a valued list of goods in Serbian with the values.

 If you do not qualify for this exemption, as a returning Serbian citizen, then import duties and taxes are charged at the rate of 45-47% of the value of the shipment.

-Please note that value for Customs purposes are different from the Insurance values.
-Insurance values are replacement value of new items at destination and they are higher than actual value of the used households.
+Please note that values for Customs purposes are different from the Insurance values.
+Insurance values are the replacement value of new items at the destination and they are higher than the actual value of the used households.
 Therefore do not declare Insurance value for the transport.*****